Week 32 of Pregnancy

 Baby this week

-- •Eyes can open and close; responding to light changes
+- •Eyes can open and close, and can detect light through the amniotic sac

 - •Practicing breathing movements with amniotic fluid